-- ✓ Facilitate regional cooperation for security of supply (SoS) and operational issues. - ✓ Within the framework of the revised SoS regulation, facilitate the functioning of the Regional Coordination System for Gas (ReCo System for Gas) as CNOT for emergency conditions and the incidents classification scale (Art 8(3)c) Regulation (EC) 715/2009).
-ReCo will continue its 24/7 exchange platform and coordinate - work to help address security of supply challenges in Europe. - Support the GCG and relevant stakeholders in the implementation of the revised SoS regulation and the assessment of European SoS. - Provide support to institutions and stakeholders in the provision of gas demand and supply outlooks, reviews, and monitoring activities.
+- ✓ Facilitate regional cooperation for security of supply (SoS) and operational issues. - Within the framework of the revised SoS regulation, facilitate the functioning of the Regional Coordination System for Gas (ReCo System for Gas) as CNOT for emergency conditions and the incidents classification scale (Art 8(3)c) Regulation (EC) 715/2009).
+ReCo will continue its 24/7 exchange platform and coordinate work to help address security of supply challenges in Europe. - Support the GCG and relevant stakeholders in the implementation of the SoS regulation and the assessment of European SoS. - ✓ Provide support to institutions and stakeholders in the provision of gas demand and supply outlooks, reviews, and monitoring activities.

-KEY DELIVERABLES AND ACTIVITIES 4.2
+4.2 KEY DELIVERABLES AND ACTIVITIES

-- Summer Supply Outlook 2023

-- ✓ Summer Supply Review 2022

-- ✓ Winter Supply Outlook 2023-2024

-- ✓ Winter Supply Review 2022-2023

-- Support functioning of the ReCo System for Gas

-- Support to the Gas Coordination Group

-- Support the EC in relation to SoS topics

-- tion of SoS activities. - ✓ Run communication and tabletop exercises for better risk preparedness. - ▲ Develop and adopt updates to the existing ReCo System for Gas and Incidents classification scale, in particular for cyber security risks.
+- ✓ Summer Supply Outlook 2024, with winter 2024/25 overview. - ▲ Summer Supply Review 2023. - ✓ Winter Supply Outlook 2024-2025, with summer 2025 overview. - ✓ Winter Supply Review 2023-2024. - Support functioning of the ReCo System for Gas. - Support to the Gas Coordination Group. - Support the EC in relation to SoS topics. - ▲ Cooperation with non-EU TSOs and coordination of SoS activities. - Run communication and tabletop exercises for better risk preparedness.